Wanna leave their zombie mob.

 - Retraux: The 50's sci fi album art for Take Me To Your Leader, and the 70s style music of Love, Liberty, Disco.

 - Revolving Door Band: Over the years, they've had three lead vocalists, four bassists, two keyboard players, two drummers, and a small army of guitarists.
 A few members have played more than one of these roles, and their current guitarist is also one of their former guitarists.
 (The earlier quote from "The Way We Roll" lampshades this concerning the bassists.)
 Peter Furler started out as their drummer, and became their most iconic singer.
-He was the last of the founding members to depart, in 2009.
+He was the last of the founding members to depart, in 2009, but came back (along with bassist Phil Joel) for United in 2019.

-- Soprano and Gravel: Compare Tait to Furler or James.
+- Soprano and Gravel: Compare Tait to Furler or James (or Phil Joel).
 They sound nothing alike, to the point where an old Newsboys fan unaware of the lineup change probably wouldn't recognize them at all.
 (A slight variation on the trope since Tait never actually sang on a Newsboys recording with either of the other guys.)
+Meanwhile James and Furler (and Joel) sound so similar that even longtime fans aren't sure who sung which song.

 - Stealth Pun: The song "Elle G." can be considered an elegy (which The Other Wiki defines as "a mournful, melancholic or plaintive poem, especially a funeral song or a lament for the dead").

-- Step Up to the Microphone: Pete Furler's promotion from drummer to lead singer is the Trope Namer.
-Phil Joel also sang lead on a handful of songs during his tenure with the band.
+- Step Up to the Microphone: Pete Furler's promotion from drummer to lead singer.

 - Mind you, with the accent "ballet" and "happy" are near-rhymes.